There is a lot to see around Sihanoukville. Ancient ruins, lush jungle, white beaches. Welcome to Cambodia, Kingdom of Wonders!

 The local food market in Market Street (Makara Street) just off the Golden Lion traffic circle, is almost dormant during the hot daytime hours and it becomes alive from sunset till late at night.
 Here you can find reasonably priced local food such as fried noodles and rice, rice and noodle soup, and all sorts of unusual Cambodian delicacies such as fried frogs and bugs!
 It is definitely worth trying.
 It is always busy with locals but also few foreigners can be spotted.

 Best way to explore around Sihanoukville is to rent a motorbike and drive around.
 Make sure to wear a crash helmet and beware of the bribing police.
-Don’t let them get money off you!
+Don’t let them get money from you!
 Just have few bucks in your wallet, anyway if you wear a helmet and don’t speed they should have no reason to stop you.

-Cambodia is definitely worth visiting.
+Sihanoukville is definitely worth visiting.
 Don’t miss it!